dmbarbour/wikilon/docs/AwelonLang.md

 Stowage can serve as a controlled variation of [virtual memory](https://en.wikipedia.org/wiki/Virtual_memory) enabling larger than memory computations.
 Stowage also interacts nicely with *Memoization*, reducing large value comparisons to simple word version comparisons.
 Most importantly for Awelon's goals, stowage supports *progressive disclosure* when rendering large computed values in a user-interface.
 Without stowage, we have an inconvenient distinction between source data versus computed values.

-The main weakness of stowage: it is not locally obvious how long to remember stowed values after performing the computation that produces them.
-Viable solutions: report stowage together with an evaluated result, model stowage as an element of a stateful compute session so we can use the session life-cycle, or use a naming scheme that tracks origin such as `foo-stow-id` so we know to recompute `foo` if the value has been forgotten.
+The main weakness of stowage: it is not obvious how long to remember stowed values after performing a computation that produces them.
+This would depend very much on our evaluation context.
+We might need to model evaluation 'sessions' which can track `(stow)` and `(trace)` outputs.

 ## Evaluation

 Evaluation will rewrite an Awelon program to an equivalent Awelon program.
-In context of annotations like `(stow)` or `(memo)` or `(trace)`, we might supply a few auxiliary outputs.
-Awelon is a pure language, but interactions with external agents provides a basis for effects.
+In context of annotations like `(stow)` or `(trace)`, we might produce auxiliary outputs, but not in a way that can be observed within the Awelon computation.
+Awelon is a pure language, but effects will be modeled explicitly in some limited contexts (cf. *Bots and Effects*).

 Primitives rewrite by simple pattern matching: